 Finding the best cafe-style muffin recipe

-So as a big fan of these cafe-style muffins, I set out to find the best muffin recipe out there.
+So as a big fan of these cafe-style muffins, I made it my mission to develop the best recipe out there.

 Over the years, I've tried quite a few modern muffin recipes from cookbooks and the web.
 I've found some nice recipes, but never quite nailed it.